shaifulborhan/acf-code-field/README.md

-# acf-code-field
-Advanced Custom Fields: Code Area Field
+# Advanced Custom Fields: Code Area Field

-Adds a 'Code Area' textarea editor to the <a href="http://www.advancedcustomfields.com/">Advanced Custom Fields</a> WordPress plugin.
+Adds a 'Code Area' textarea editor to the <a href="http://www.advancedcustomfields.com/" target="_blank">Advanced Custom Fields</a> WordPress plugin.
+Code editor used is <a href="http://codemirror.net/" target="_blank">CodeMirror</a>.

 Added support for Advanced Custom Fields version 5.
 Last tested with ACF Pro version 5.3.7.